CactiLab/2021-ectf-UB-Cacti-design/designdoc/task.md

 ## Design tasks

-1. AES-GCM crypto `c` code implementation [Xi Tan]
+1. AES-GCM crypto `c` code implementation [Xi Tan] [done]
    - **Independent** project without OpenSSL or other libraries
    - No need to run the eCTF project, local implementation is ok
    - 256 bit

-   - Advanced task: change the logic of controller.c to insert message encryption and decryption (AES-GCM part)
+1.1 controller.c logic part

-2. RSA crypto `c` code implementation [Gursimran Singh]
+1. RSA crypto `c` code implementation [Gursimran Singh]
    - **Independent** project without OpenSSL or other libraries
    - No need to run the eCTF project, local implementation is ok
-   - 256 bit
+   - 256 bit, 521 bit??
-   - Advanced task: change the logic of controller.c to insert AES key encryption and decryption (RSA part)
+   - Provide APIs

-3. Modify the controller.c for sequence number [Md Armanuzzaman]
+2. Modify the controller.c for sequence number [Md Armanuzzaman]
    - **Independent** Modify controller.c file to keep track of the paired sequence number
    - The structure to keep track of the sequence number should be indexed by SED ID
    - Values should be updated after each successful transmission
    - Implement the logic according to the design doc to identify any replay attack

-4. RSA crypto `python` code implementation [Ariel]
+3. RSA crypto `python` code implementation [Ariel] [done]
    - Can use python libs: `pip install rsa`
    - No need to run the eCTF project, local implementation is ok
    - Python filename: create_secret.py